bitcoin-hivemind/testnet-canonical/README.md

 ![Author](/author.png?raw=true "Author")

 To vote on Decisions, use the Vote tab:

-Submitting a sealed vote:
 ![SealedVote](/SealedVote.png?raw=true "SealedVote")

 Click on the "Select Decision" button to select and auto fill the Decision ID field:
 ![SelectDecision](/SelectDecision.png?raw=true "SelectDecision")

-Once your vote has been submitted, the txid and voteid will be displayed in a success message.
+Once your vote has been submitted, the txid and voteid will be displayed.
 If any errors occur an error message will be displayed instead.
 ![SealedVoteSubmitted](/SealedVoteSubmitted.png?raw=true "SealedVoteSubmitted")

 Submitting a revealed vote: